 Hands-down one of our favourite sports to play during the warmer months but even when the weather turns cold, there is still fun to be had.
-Port Alberni has two disc golf courses to try out and we even haver our own AVDGC!
-(Alberni Valley Disc Golf Club) Although you will have to supply your own set of discs, the courses are absolutely free to use.
+Port Alberni has two disc golf courses to try out and we even have our own AVDGC!
+(Alberni Valley Disc Golf Club) Although you will need to supply your own set of discs, the courses are absolutely free to use.

 Echo Park Disc Golf

 Mainly flat, a great beginner-friendly course with 3 mid-length holes and 6 short wooded holes.
 Super fun!

 Port Alberni’s newest 18 hole disc golf course is now open!
 An 18-hole course, with two sets of tees (for both pros and amateurs).
 The larger course will allow the club to host tournaments, bringing in disc golfers from other communities. (source)